lamh85/Lottery-Picks-Parser/README.md

 Use **comments** to identify a group of functions as related.

 **Alternate between solving the problem and validating the data.
 Don't save all the validation until the end.** Validation reduces the amount of data that each step processes.
-For example, when the app is parsing the series of numbers using the parsing scenarios, the app skips to the next scenario if the current scenario encounters an invalid lotto pick.
+For example, when the app is parsing the string of numbers using the parsing scenarios, the app skips to the next scenario if the current scenario encounters an invalid lotto pick.

 **Take full advantage of skipping code: `break`, `continue`, `return`, etc.** The app uses these statements for the same reason as above: prevent unnecessary persisting of invalid lotto picks.